bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/building-models.md

 ## Important notes on toxins and signalling

 While this tutorial provides an example of toxin production, the `add_signal` function can accommodate a variety of approaches for modeling all types of signalling compounds.
 Manipulating the arguments of the function will determine the metabolic consequences of a signalling molecule for a focal model.
-The function has five main arguments:
+The function has eight main arguments:

-    model.add_signal(id_of_reaction_altered,
-    metabolite_exchange_id,
-    reaction_bound_altered,
-    functional_relationship,
+    model.add_signal(altered_reaction_id, metabolite_id, altered_bound, functional_relationship,
         parms = [baseline_value, conc_where_effect_starts, slope_of_effect, conc_where_effect_ends])

 The biological significance of these parameters is:

-* `id_of_reaction_altered` = the ID of the metabolic reaction whose bounds will be altered by the uptake of the signalling compound, generally the biomass reaction
+* `ialtered_reaction_id` = the numeric ID of the metabolic reaction whose bounds will be altered by the uptake of the signalling compound, generally the biomass reaction
-* `metabolite_exchange_id` = the ID of the signalling compound exchange reaction
+* `metabolite_id` = the ID of the signalling compound exchange reaction
-* `reaction_bound_altered` = the bound that is impacted by signalling compound uptake, either `'ub'` (upper bound, generally appropriate for toxins) or `'lb'` (lower bound, may be appropriate for upregulating certain reactions in response to the presence of a metabolite)
+* `altered_bound` = the bound that is impacted by signalling compound uptake, either `'ub'` (upper bound) or `'lb'` (lower bound)
 * `functional_relationship` = the shape of the functional relationship between the signalling compound concentration and the altered reaction bound, with three options available: `'linear'`, `'bounded_linear'`, and `'generalized_logistic'`
 * `baseline_value` = the default value of the flux through the altered reaction
 * `conc_where_effect_starts` = the concentration of the signalling compound where the effect on the reaction starts